MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-information-protection-for-power-bi.md

 - Encryption remains with a protected file, even when the file is sent outside the organization or is renamed.
 - The encryption setting is obtained from the original labeled content.
 Consider a report in the Power BI service has a sensitivity label of _Highly Restricted_.
 If it's exported to a [supported export path](/power-bi/enterprise/service-security-sensitivity-label-overview#supported-export-paths), the label remains intact, and encryption is applied on the exported file.

 The Azure Rights Management Service (Azure RMS) is used for file protection with encryption.
-There are some important [prerequisites](/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide&preserve-view=true#important-prerequisites) that need to be met in order to use Azure RMS encryption.
+There are some important [prerequisites](/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide&preserve-view=true#important-prerequisites) that must be met in order to use Azure RMS encryption.

 > [!IMPORTANT]
 > There's a limitation to consider: An offline user (without an internet connection) can't open an encrypted Power BI Desktop file (or other type of Azure RMS-protected file).
-Azure RMS synchronously verifies that a user is authorized to open, decrypt, and view the file contents.
+That's because Azure RMS must synchronously verify that a user is authorized to open, decrypt, and view the file contents.

 Encrypted labels are handled differently depending on where the user is working.

 - **In the Power BI service:** The encryption setting doesn't have a direct effect on user access in the Power BI service.
 Standard Power BI permissions (such as workspace roles, app permissions, or sharing permissions) control user access in the Power BI service.
 Sensitivity labels don't affect access to content within the Power BI service.
 - **Power BI Desktop files:** An encrypted label can be assigned to a Power BI Desktop file.
-The label is also retained if it's exported from the Power BI service.
+The label is also retained when it's exported from the Power BI service.
 Only authorized users will be able to open, decrypt, and view the file.
 - **Exported files:** Microsoft Excel, Microsoft PowerPoint, and PDF files exported from the Power BI service retain their sensitivity label including encryption protection.
 For supported file formats, only authorized users will be able to open, decrypt, and view the file.

 > [!IMPORTANT]
-> It's critical that users understand the distinctions between the Power BI service and files, which can be easily confused.
+> It's critical that users understand the distinctions between the Power BI service and files, which are easily confused.
 We recommend that you provide a FAQs document, together with examples, to help users understand the differences.

-To open a protected Power BI Desktop file, or an exported file, a user must meet the following criteria:
+To open a protected Power BI Desktop file, or an exported file, a user must meet the following criteria.

 - **Internet connectivity:** The user must be connected to the internet.
 An active internet connection is required to communicate with Azure RMS.
 - **RMS permissions:** The user must have [RMS permissions](/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide&preserve-view=true#assign-permissions-to-specific-users-or-groups), which are defined within the label (rather than within the label policy).
 RMS permissions allow authorized users to decrypt, open, and view supported file formats.
 - **Allowed user:** Users or groups must be specified in the [label policy](/microsoft-365/compliance/create-sensitivity-labels).
 Typically, assigning authorized users is only required for content creators and owners so they can apply labels.
 However, when using encryption protection there's [another requirement](/power-bi/enterprise/service-security-sensitivity-label-overview#power-bi-desktop).
-Each user that needs to open a protected file needs to be specified in the label policy.
+Each user that needs to open a protected file must be specified in the label policy.
 This requirement means that [information protection licensing](#licensing-requirements) may be required for more users.

 > [!TIP]
-> There's a tenant setting named **Allow workspace administrators to override automatically applied sensitivity labels**.
-This setting enables workspace administrators to change a label that was automatically applied, even if protection (encryption) is enabled for the label.
-This capability is particularly helpful if the label was automatically assigned or inherited but the workspace administrator isn't an authorized user.
+> The **Allow workspace administrators to override automatically applied sensitivity labels** tenant setting enables workspace administrators to change a label that was automatically applied, even if protection (encryption) is enabled for the label.
+This capability is particularly helpful when a label was automatically assigned or inherited but the workspace administrator isn't an authorized user.

 Label protection is set in the Microsoft Purview compliance portal when you set up the label.